Stoicism is a philosophy of two halves:

 4. Temperance

-These virtues are essential qualities that help guide us toward living a fulfilling and meaningful life.
+These virtues are essential qualities that help guide us on the best ways to live and toward living a fulfilling and meaningful life.

 “To bear trials with a calm mind robs misfortune of its strength and burden.”

-The ancient Stoics used these 4 virtues as a guide for their actions, a compass to point them in the right direction during hardship, times of confusion, and everyday life.
-Some even went so far as to suggest that virtue is the path to happiness and that when you live a virtuous life in alignment with nature, you naturally become happier.
+The ancient Stoics, from the founder of stoicism, Zeno of Citium, to Marcus Aurelius, used these four virtues as a guide for their actions, a compass to point them in the right direction during hardship or times of confusion.
+Some even went so far as to suggest that virtue is the path to happiness and that when you live a virtuous life in alignment with nature, you naturally become happier and flourish.

 So, what are the Four Stoic Virtues, and how can you use them?